april-org/april-ann/README.md

 The binary will be generated at `bin/april-ann`, which incorporates the Lua 5.2 interpreter and works without any dependency in Lua.
-Besides, a shared library will be generated at `lib/aprilann.so`, so it is possible to use `require` from Lua to load April-ANN in a standard Lua 5.2 interpreter.
+Besides, a shared library will be generated at `lib/aprilann.so`, so it is possible to use `require` from Lua to load APRIL-ANN in a standard Lua 5.2 interpreter.

 **NOTE** that loading `april-ann` as a Lua 5.2 module, you need to have the `.so` library in the `package.cpath` or LUA_CPATH.
 It is possible to install it